Assessment, Consultation, Planning, Real-Life Coaching, Training and More

 - Fostering Self-Awareness and Self-Advocacy in Youth with Social-Cognitive Deficits

-For students with social, emotional, organizational and/or learning differences, hands-on instruction in real world environments is a critical means of developing skills for post-secondary living, learning and working.
-NESCA is pleased to offer individualized community-based coaching services delivered by seasoned professionals and designed to support the needs of transition-aged youth.
+For students with social, emotional, organizational and/or learning differences, hands-on instruction in real world environments is a critical means of developing skills for postsecondary living, learning and working.
+NESCA is pleased to offer individualized home-, community-, and office-based coaching services delivered by a team of seasoned professionals and designed to support the needs of transition-aged youth.

-Community-based skills coaching is a time-limited, intensive service focused on developing essential adaptive and practical independent living skills in real-life environments.
+Real-life skills coaching of adaptive and functional skills may be a time-limited, or ongoing, intensive service focused on developing practical independent living skills in real-life environments.
 This is critical for individuals needing to generalize skills taught in the classroom and/or who learn best experientially.

 This type of skills coaching is suitable for any student seeking experience outside the walls of a high school environment and also may be an important component for an individual taking part in a fifth year, postgraduate or gap year experience.

-Specific short-term goals are set by the client and coach in collaboration with family members prior to the first coaching session.
+Specific short-term goals are often set by the client and coach in collaboration with family or school team members during the first 1-2 coaching sessions.
 Overall well-being and familiarity with community resources are a focus for every participant.

 Moreover, our coaches work collaboratively with agency representatives and accompany clients to meetings with them as appropriate, on behalf of eligible individuals who will be receiving ongoing support from adult human service agencies such as the Massachusetts Rehabilitation Commission (MRC) and/or the Department of Developmental Services (DDS).